MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/data-access-consent.md

 ### Why is the global admin role required, and not a less powerful one?

-We need to add the service principal to the Azure AD for the tenant as a requirement, and therefore, we need global admin permissions.
+We need to add the service principal to Microsoft Entra ID for the tenant as a requirement, and therefore, we need global admin permissions.

 ### Which are the Omnichannel principals?
 We found at least four Omnichannel principals.